Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 In AWS, data is cached with Amazon FSx – the service handles large cache files, processes requests, and takes charge of handling high workloads.
 The information is encrypted according to safety standards (like SOC, ISO, and others).

 In Azure, caching is handled by Azure HPC Cache.
-It’s a service that stores information from public and private Cloud saves information from the application, and handles users’ real-time requests.
+It’s a service that stores information from the public while the private Cloud saves information from the application and handles users’ real-time requests.

 Use Cases